 - Mix in the melted butter, oil, and vanilla extract.
 Pour the dry ingredients into the mixture, whisking until incorporated.
 Lastly, fold in the chocolate chips.

 - Pour the brownie batter into a greased 9×13” baking dish, using a rubber spatula to scrape every last bit of batter from the bowl.
 Spread the batter into an even layer.
-Bake the brownies for 30 minutes.
+Bake the brownies for 28-30 minutes, or until *just* cooked through.